 Social media is also a great way to promote products or resources organically to your followers and engage with consumers.
 Chances are, people that follow your brand on social media have likely purchased from you in the past.
 Interacting with them on social media or answering customer service-oriented questions is a great way to ensure continued engagement with the brand and cultivate positive experiences and customer loyalty.
 78% of consumers want brands to use social media marketing platforms to help bring them together - the opportunities for connection and interaction are endless!

 Finally, marketing teams can use social media to build their brand and establish a voice that can make them popular to follow and share.
 For example, Wendy’s flippant and funny tone has made them exceptionally popular on Twitter, commonly earning likes, retweets, and responses.

-Here is an example of influencer marketing example: GoPro partnered up with this Colorado-based influencer, Loki, whose followers include many outdoor enthusiasts.
+Here is an example of influencer marketing: GoPro partnered up with this Colorado-based influencer, Loki, whose followers include many outdoor enthusiasts.
 This put their product in front of their target audience, with a recommendation from a like-minded, trustworthy source.

-Content marketing allows marketing teams to be proactive in answering their users’ questions.
-Marketing teams create content, videos, and other assets to answer questions or provide context to consumers throughout the three stages of the buyer’s journey:
+Content marketing allows marketing teams to be proactive about educating consumers about current and new products in a relaxed and unpressured way, and about answering their users’ questions.
+Digital marketing teams create written content, videos, and other marketing assets to answer questions or provide context to consumers throughout the three stages of the buyer’s journey: